PrincetonUniversity/gpu_programming_intro/07_advanced_and_other/README.md

 ## CUDA Kernels versus OpenACC on the Long Term

 CUDA kernels are written at a low level.
 OpenACC is a high-level programmaing model.
 Because GPU hardware is changing rapidly, some argue that writing GPU codes with OpenACC is a better choice because there is much less work do to when new hardware comes out.
+The sames holds true for Kokkos.

 [See the materials](http://w3.pppl.gov/~ethier/PICSCIE/Intro_to_OpenACC_Nov_2019.pdf) for an OpenACC workshop by Stephane Ethier.
 Be aware of the Slack channel for OpenACC for getting help.